Common weeds and their scientific names with pictures in Nigeria

 Elephant grass is one of the top 10 grasses and their botanical names every Nigerian should know.
 Its botanical name is Pennisetum purpureum.

 It is among the highest-yielding tropical grasses and can grow in dry or wet conditions.
-It forms dense, thick clumps up to one metre across.
+It forms dense, thick clumps up to one meter across.
 It has finely-toothed leaf margins and a prominent midrib on the leaf blade.

 Carpet grass (Axonopus compressus)

-Carpet grass, or Axonopus compressus, is common on roadsides, gardens, waste areas and plantations.
+Carpet grass, or Axonopus compressus, is common on roadsides, gardens, waste areas, and plantations.
 It thrives in moist, warm environments with full sunlight.

 Carpet grass is among the most persistent grasses.
 It can withstand trampling.
 It cannot withstand long periods of waterlogged conditions but grows on a wide range of soils.